UdayLab/PAMI/README.md

 # Features

-- ✅ Well-tested and production ready
+- ✅ Well-tested and production-ready
-- 🔋 High optimized to our best-effort, light-weight, and energy efficient
+- 🔋 Highly optimized to our best effort, light-weight, and energy efficient
 - 👀 Proper code documentation
-- 🍼 Ample examples on using various algorithms at [./notebooks](https://github.com/UdayLab/PAMI/tree/main/notebooks) folder
+- 🍼 Ample examples of using various algorithms at [./notebooks](https://github.com/UdayLab/PAMI/tree/main/notebooks) folder
 - 🤖 Works with AI libraries such as TensorFlow, PyTorch, and sklearn.
 - ⚡️ Supports Cuda and PySpark
 - 🖥️ Operating System Independence